Thriving at work – by design!

 - “I spent a fascinating day learning about how I could influence, develop and support staff to create a healthy workplace that has resilience and promotes well-being.”

 Emma Campolucci: Emma Campolucci is a passionate people person who has devoted the last decade to learning ways to support people grow and develop.
 She has a psychology degree and is a qualified counsellor.
 Emma also provides training for the Reading Samaritans, teaches Counselling Skills at Bracknell and Wokingham College and is involved with the Wellbeing In Mind Community programme.
 Emma has designed and delivered courses on Understanding Anxiety, Stress Management, Improving self-confidence and self-compassion and Journaling for Wellbeing.

-Mark Quirk: Following a 20+ year career in the software industry, Mark eventually wrenched himself away to follow his passion for the mind and wellbeing.
-He retrained in Psychology, and followed the UK recognised path for training as a Mindfulness teacher.
-Today on a mission for health, happiness and strength he tries to make the years of research behind resilience, mindfulness, mindsets, brain science, models of wellbeing, and strengths a reality for all those he is fortunate enough to work with.
+Mark Quirk: Following two decades in the software industry, Mark eventually wrenched himself away to follow his passion for the mind and wellbeing.
+He retrained in psychology, and followed the UK recognised path for training as a mindfulness teacher.
+Today, on a mission for health, happiness and strength, he tries to make the years of research behind resilience, mindfulness, mindsets, brain science and models of wellbeing and strengths a reality for all those he is fortunate enough to work with.

-Gurprit Singh: As one of the founders of Ethical Reading Gurprit is passionate about the importance of a strong values based ethical culture inside an organisation.
-He has over 30 years’ experience in working for large multinational organisations at senior levels which he brings to bear in this workshop.
+Gurprit Singh: As one of the founders of Ethical Reading, Gurprit is passionate about the importance of a strong values-based ethical culture within an organisation.
+He has over 30 years’ experience working for large multinational organisations at senior levels, which he will bring to bear in this workshop.

 If you haven’t already, please join the Ethical Reading movement!
 Individual membership is free.
 Simply click on the ‘Login / Register’ link at the top of any page of the website.
 You can sign up to join our mailing list by filling in the form on the homepage.